ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Occultist/Tradition of the Voidwatcher.md

 obsidianUIMode: preview
 cssclasses: json5e-class
 tags: [ttrpg-cli/compendium/src/5e/kt-cll, ttrpg-cli/subclass/occultist/voidwatcher]
 aliases:
-  - Tradition of the Voidwatcher
 created: 2025/06/13 at 22:29
 updated: 2025/07/24 at 01:15
 title: Tradition of the Voidwatcher
+permalink: 2025-07-28-tradition-of-the-voidwatcher
+source: Kibbles' Compendium of Legends and Legacies p.
+35*
 ---

 # Tradition of the Voidwatcher